 Our kids knew they could have friends over any time.
 Even though I hate sleepovers with the white hot intensity of the sun, we hosted them anyway.
 We made it a point to offer our house for everything: Team dinners, poker night, football viewing parties, cooking parties.
 My husband and I deliberately dialed back on our own socializing with friends so we could be home.
 We figured these years would pass all too quickly.
 And at least we would know where our kids were, what they were doing, and with whom.

-Of all our parenting wins, the best was to make reading a family activity.
+Of all our successful parenting, the best was to make reading a family activity.
 Our gang went to the library as a family.
 Everyone talked about what we were reading over dinner.
 We read out loud together at night.
 And we fought over the latest Harry Potter book.
 If we went to a movie, we would always discuss afterwards how it stacked up against the book.
 We listened to books on CD on car trips.
 Our kids did not have a TV or computer in their bedrooms.
 But they were allowed to read in bed as much as they wanted.
 Reading in bed became their favorite part of the day.

 Research indicates that children who read for pleasure significantly outperform their peers who don’t read in all areas of academics.
 The benefits include increased engagement with learning, insight into human nature decision-making, and general knowledge.
 One study found children at age 14 who love reading had higher scores on cognitive tests and higher levels of motivation towards school.
 They outperformed for engagement in school, communication with family, and positive friendships.
 Readers in the study also report less risky behavior.

 From our experience, it works.
 Our kids crushed the reading comprehension portions of standardized tests.
 Just saying.